linuxboot/book/implementation/README.md

 ## LinuxBoot Implementation steps

-### Step 1: boot Linux via netboot / UEFI shell
+### Step 1: boot Linux via NetBoot / UEFI shell

-+ netboot: standard BIOS-based PXE boot
++ NetBoot: standard BIOS-based PXE boot
-  + Netboot is probably the most common working boot method on UEFI
+  + NetBoot is probably the most common working boot method on UEFI
   + We have never seen a system that did not have a net boot
 + UEFI Shell (mentioned only for completeness)
   + Install Linux on FAT-32 media with a name of your choice (e.g. "kernel")